awesome-workshop/docker-singularity-hats/_episodes/11-singularity.md

 # Custom containers for machine learning at the LPC

-The LPC has three GPUs available for use at the LPC.
+There are three GPUs available for use at the LPC.
 Rather than installing the myriad of packages necessary for machine learning on the bare-metal machines or manually synchronizing an Anaconda distribution to CVMFS (as done in the past), custom Singularity images have been built for this purpose.

 Currently we have three images built and ready to use:
 1. [PyTorch][pytorch] 1.5 w/ CUDA 10.1 ([Dockerfile](https://github.com/FNALLPC/fnallpc-docker/blob/singularity-compatible/PyTorch/Dockerfile))
-1. [TensorFlow][tensoflow] (GPU) 2.3.0 w/ development libraries ([Dockerfile](https://github.com/FNALLPC/fnallpc-docker/blob/singularity-compatible/TensorFlow/Dockerfile))
+1. [TensorFlow][tensorflow] (GPU) 2.3.0 w/ development libraries ([Dockerfile](https://github.com/FNALLPC/fnallpc-docker/blob/singularity-compatible/TensorFlow/Dockerfile))
-1. [TensorFlow][tensoflow] (GPU) 2.3.0 w/o development libraries ([Dockerfile](https://github.com/FNALLPC/fnallpc-docker/blob/singularity-compatible/TensorFlow/Dockerfile))
+1. [TensorFlow][tensorflow] (GPU) 2.3.0 w/o development libraries ([Dockerfile](https://github.com/FNALLPC/fnallpc-docker/blob/singularity-compatible/TensorFlow/Dockerfile))

 Of course there are many more packages installed in these images than just PyTorch or TensorFlow.
 If you don't see the exact variety you need, tell us and we can probably make it in ~1 day.
 The images are stored on [Docker Hub][docker-hub-fnallpc-docker].